Train-In-Blocks-Ltd/Landing/content/blog/get-set-for-wimbledon-with-these-tennis-themed-workouts.md

 ## Speed and agility exercises

-These workouts will help you to up your game when it comes to explosiveness, footwork and balance
+These workouts will help you to up your game when it comes to explosiveness, footwork and balance on the tennis court.

 * [HIIT Treadmill training ](https://www.coachmag.co.uk/cardio-workouts/6419/how-to-get-hiit-workouts-right-because-they-re-easy-to-get-wrong)will help you work on your cardio
 * Deadlift (four sets of 12)
 * Kettlebells (four sets of 10)

+Tennis is one of, if not THE, most energy-sapping and gruelling sports out there.
+The longest match ever was played over three days with a duration of 11 hours five minutes whilst Rafael Nadal and Novak Djokovic did battle for nearly six hours in 2012's Australian Open final — the longest major final in history. \
+Endurance is key and so circuit training is ideal: an exercise format which involves between six and ten different types of workout used in quick succession, all focused on upper body, lower body and core conditioning. \
+You can sign up for circuit training at your local gym or [even devise something yourself](https://traininblocks.com/blog/building-your-own-training-programme/), to see your stamina and overall fitness quickly get up to speed (no pun intended).
+Circuit training includes exercises such as squats, calf raises, abdominal crunches and push ups, but this is not inclusive and you can make them whatever you want them to be.